jonnonz1/nz-statute-book/acts/public/1953/wildlife-act-1953.md

 (3)

 ### 66A Offenders to give identifying information
 (1) A ranger or an authorised person who believes on reasonable grounds that a person has committed, is committing, or is about to commit an offence against this Act or any regulations made under this Act may require the person to give information or produce evidence as follows:The following table is small in size and has 2 columns.
 Column 1 is headed Type of ranger or authorised person.
-Column 2 is headed Information or evidence that ranger or authorised person may require.Type of ranger or authorised personInformation or evidence that ranger or authorised person may requireAuthorised person who is not a rangerThe person’s full name and residential addressHonorary fish and game ranger, honorary fishery officer, or ranger appointed under section 38(2)The person’s full name and residential addressFish and game ranger, other than an honorary fish and game rangerThe person’s full name, residential address, and date of birthAll other rangersThe person’s full name, residential address, and date of birth, and evidence of that information
+Column 2 is headed Information or evidence that ranger or authorised person may require.Type of ranger or authorised personInformation or evidence that ranger or authorised person may requireAuthorised person who is not a rangerThe person’s full name and residential addressHonorary fish and game ranger, honorary fishery officer, or ranger appointed under section 38(2)The person’s full name and residential addressAll other rangersThe person’s full name, residential address, and date of birth, and evidence of that information
 (2) A person who is required to give information or produce evidence under subsection (1) must— (a) give the information:
-  (b) produce the evidence within a reasonable time.
+  (b) produce the evidence as soon as practicable.
 (3) A person who contravenes subsection (2) commits an offence and is liable on conviction to the penalty set out in section 67F(5).
 (4) In this section,—
   - **authorised person** has the meaning given in section 61(3)